 The need for a safe, social environment in which to linedance led my wife & I to sponsor dances through the various Park & Recreation Districts where we taught.
 I became the DJ, and my wife took over the task of assisting beginners at the dances.
 We presently do a dance each month on the first Sunday afternoon at the Community Clubhouse in Fair Oaks, CA.

 In 1996, the need for new line dances that appealed to my students led me into linedance choreography.
-I have created over 100 linedances over the years and am thrilled at the success that “Burlesque” has garnered.
+I have created over 120 linedances over the years and am thrilled at the success that “Burlesque” has garnered.
 I was inspired to do the dance after watching the credits to the movie Burlesque where Cher sang the song “Welcome to Burlesque”.
 Reflecting back, I was also driven by the music to choreograph “Sway Me Now” in 2005 after seeing the movie “Shall We Dance?” with Richard Gere and Jennifer Lopez.
-Other popular dances of mine include: A Love Worth Waiting 4, Behind Closed Doors, Sparkle & Shine, and A Kiss 4 Me.
+Other popular dances of mine include: A Love Worth Waiting 4, Behind Closed Doors, Sparkle & Shine, A Kiss 4 Me and Aguardiente.
 In the Las Vegas Dance Explosion 2012 my dance Amor de Rumba placed 1st in the Beginner Division and Amica Mia placed 2nd in the non-phrased Intermediate Division.
+In 2014, Many Tears Ago placed 2nd in the Beginner Division.
 I have been published in Linedancer Magazine in both the First in Line and Steppin’ Off The Page sections.

 In 1981, I was newly divorced, and did not know how to re-enter the single life.
 A female friend of mine introduced me to Country Line Dancing, even though I protested for months.
 I liked Rock and Roll, not Country music, and did not want anything to do with it, but I appreciated my friend taking me out, but really, did she have to insist on Country Line Dancing?